Eviction of Christians from the Crimea (1778): Relocation to Pryazovia

 In April 1780, the Greeks temporarily being held in Katerynoslav began to be settled in a number of newly founded Greek settlements of Pryazovia, which had been allotted to them by the Russian government.
 Of the 19 settlements established for the Greeks, the most prominent would become the city of Mariupol, which was settled c.
 1780 on the territory of the former settlement of Domakha in the Kalmius Palanka region, itself abandoned shortly antecedently with the liquidation of the Zaporozhian army in 1775.

+In the territory of the Greek district, the Greeks founded 21 settlements: Beshevo, Bohatyr, Bolshaya Karakuba, Bolshoy Yanisol, Georgiyevka, Komar, Karan, Kermenchik, Konstantinopol, Laspa, Malyi Yanisol, Mangush, Sartana, Staryi Krym, Styla, Ulakly, Dzhemrek, Cherdakly, Chermalyk, Urzuf and Yalta.

-Unlike the Greeks, Armenians were relocated to the newly established settlement of Nakhchivan-on-Don in November 1779, named after the South Caucasian city of Nakhchivan.'
+Unlike the Greeks, Armenians were relocated to the newly established settlement of Nakhchivan-on-Don in November 1779, named after the South Caucasian city of Nakhchivan.', alongside with five nearby villages (Chaltyr, Krym, Sultan-Saly, Bolshiye Saly and Nesvetai).

 Whether the resettlement was voluntary or involuntary remains a highly debated topic among historians today, but it is clear that the Christians of Crimea were, at the very least, heavily persuaded by Russia via a propaganda campaign led by the Russian state and the Eastern Orthodox Church, which took advantage of existing social tensions in Crimea between Christian minorities and the ruling Muslim Tatars.
 While some historians classify it as a forced deportation, this is rejected by the majority today.